-We get a lot of questions about what to do after the first ballroom dance lesson.
-One of the most common one is what to do to prepare for the next few dance lessons.
+We get multiple questions about what to do after the first ballroom dance lesson.
+One of the most common questions is “what to do to prepare for the next few dance lessons”.
 Here are ten things you can do that will help you prepare.
 Most of them are fairly simple and have a huge impact on how you dance.

 1. Wait to Practice

-It will surprise you, but after your first private dance lesson, don’t practice.
+It may be a surprise to learn that it is better not to practice after your first private lesson.
 Why?
 It’s very simple.
-You don’t have yet the knowledge or the muscle memory of the proper dance technique.
+You don’t have the knowledge or the muscle memory of the proper dance technique yet.
 It’s very frustrating for you and your teacher after that to break all of these “bad habits”.
 Even the best Ballroom Dance Teacher can’t teach you in one lesson.
 When you start “practicing” by yourself you don’t have any feedback from the Pro.
-So you definitely will do something wrong and the more you practice the more bad muscle memory will create.
+So you definitely will do something wrong and the more you practice the more bad muscle memory will be created.

 So Wait to Practice!

 2. Book your next lesson close as possible

 It is very, very important to keep your first couple lessons close as possible.
 That way you will remember and retain more.
 Your teacher will teach you new material and you will have a chance to learn more steps/technique and spend less time reviewing old material.
 It is that proven that when you start something new, after one week of not taking a lesson, you will probably remember only 50% of what you learned.
 After two weeks maybe only 10%.
 If your schedule allows, The best case is to try to have a private lesson, group class or practice party every day.
 In the worst case scenario every other day.
 Make the effort and you will enjoy it a lot more later.